1. How long does registration take?

 4. Tell the Agent your current location and availability in the email.

-5. Check In to your profile to bring your name current in our system if you have already registered.
+to your profile to bring your name current in our system if you have already registered.

 What should I do if I get a job?